Gupta-Aryaman/blog/aryamanblog/content/blog/asynchronous-programming-in-python.md

 Oh, no!
 It gave an error.
 So what's the issue?
 The reason it's not running our code because we haven't created an [*event-loop.*](https://docs.python.org/3/library/asyncio-eventloop.html)

-Whenever we create an asynchronous program in Python we need to start/create an *event loop*.
+Whenever we create an asynchronous program in Python, we need to start/create an *event loop*.
 An *event loop* typically refers to the core mechanism used for managing and handling asynchronous or non-blocking operations.
-It's a fundamental component of many asynchronous programming frameworks, such as asyncio which we are using in our study.
-It is responsible for this simple async syntax, we are seeing here, in the backend.
+It's a fundamental component of many asynchronous programming frameworks, such as asyncio, which we are using in our study.
+It is responsible for this simple async syntax we are seeing here in the backend.
 We must start an **event loop** in whatever thread we are running this asynchronous program in.

 ```python
 import asyncio